chiasm-project/chiasm/README.md

 }
 ```

 The runtime environment is responsible for synchronizing the JSON configuration with the running application.
-The runtime environment loads plugins referred to in the configuration using [RequireJS](http://requirejs.org/).
-Each plugin is an [AMD module](http://requirejs.org/docs/whyamd.html) that provides functionality to
+The runtime environment loads plugins referred to in the configuration using the contents of a special property on the Chiasm instance, `chiasm.plugins`.
+Plugins are aggregated into a single JavaScript file, `chiasm-bundle.js`, using [Browserify](http://browserify.org/).
+Each plugin is a CommonJS module that provides functionality to

  * create a runtime component,
  * manipulate the state of the component,